RaymondRJones/leetcode-twitch-clash/README.md

 The DB is storing the data for all the rooms, like the roomID, users inside the room, their submissions, etc.

-# Things to Do as of April 1st, 2024
+# Things you can Help With For This App's Success (Updated April 1st, 2024)

 ##### Front-end side
 There's a ton of front-end things that can be improved on.
 For the core functionaltiy, the user flow needs to use dummy data first and be able to create rooms, join rooms, and see other users in rooms.

 Currently, a user can't really do any of this.
 It's just a chrome extension that asks for a user name and password and then navigates the user to the room regardless of input.

+The React code is currently able to properly webscrape and tell when a user clicks submit.
+It's also able to know when the screen says "Accepted" vs. "Failure" in order to track AC's.

 ##### Backend